 What is XAMPP?

 A cross-platform, open-source web server called XAMPP includes a web server, the MySQL database engine, and the PHP and Perl programming languages.
-It is compiled and supported by Apache.
-It lets users build WordPress websites online using a local web server on their computer.
+It is compiled and supported by Apache and let users build WordPress websites online using a local web server on their computer.
 It helps Windows, Linux, and Mac.

 The acronym XAMPP stands for: